sharkbyte16/BoxManager/README.md

 Features
 --------
 - Main functions: Adding, renaming, copying, editing and running system configurations in 86Box.
-- Each  configuration is stored in its own folder: ~/.config/BoxManager/VM on Linux, %localappdata%\BoxManager\VM on Windows.
+- Each  configuration is stored in its own folder: ~/.config/BoxManager/VM (on Windows %localappdata%\BoxManager\VM).
 - Each system has it's own nvr folder for non-volatile memory files.
 - Editing system configurations is performed by 86Box itself (thus always up tot date).
 - Run options: start in fullscreen mode and no confirmation on quit (although 86Box seems to ignore --noconfirm regularly).